 Alternatively, you may choose to pay workers for overtime regardless of whether they meet National Minimum Wage or not.

-Overtime pay can be used as an incentive or as a work benefit which can improve employee retention rates and productivity.
+Overtime payments can be used as an incentive or as a work benefit which can improve employee retention rates and productivity.

-It’s best to proceed with caution in this area though as you could be at risk of affecting your employee’s mental health and work/life balance even if they agree to work some additional hours.
+It’s best to proceed with caution in this area, though, as you could be at risk of affecting your employee’s mental health and work/life balance even if they agree to work some additional hours for overtime rates.

 Typically, an employee may choose to work extra hours for the following reasons: